Gargafield/Parallel-Jecs/README.md

 5. Run watch with Lune `lune run .\scripts\watch`
 6. Connect with Rojo in a Roblox Studio

-[Darklua](https://github.com/seaofvoices/darklua) is used to transform string required for now™.
+[Darklua](https://github.com/seaofvoices/darklua) is needed to transform string required for now™.

 You can optionally run `wally-package-types.exe --sourcemap sourcemap.json .\Packages\` to generate types.